 Established in 1997 by the NFID Board of Directors, the award is named for former President and the late Mrs. Carter, who as outstanding humanitarians, have worked tirelessly to improve the quality of life for people worldwide.
 They are co-founders of The Carter Center, a non-profit, nonpartisan organization based in Atlanta, GA.
 Through their work at The Carter Center, President and Mrs. Carter have worked to resolve conflict peacefully, promote democracy, protect human rights, and prevent and eradicate disease.
 In recognition of their efforts, President and Mrs. Carter were presented with the first Jimmy and Rosalynn Carter Humanitarian Award in 1997.

-NFID is now accepting online nominations for the 2024 Jimmy and Rosalynn Carter Humanitarian Award.
-Nominations are due February 20, 2024.
+NFID is no longer accepting nominations for the 2024 Jimmy and Rosalynn Carter Humanitarian Award.
+Online nominations for 2025 Awards will open in Fall 2024.